Top of main content

 Can you transfer your Help to Buy ISA after 30 November?

-After 30 November 2019, you should still be able to transfer your Help to Buy ISA to a bank, building society or credit union if you opened it before the deadline.
+After 30 November 2019, you should still be able to transfer your Help to Buy ISA to a bank, building society, or credit union if you opened it before the deadline.

-You’ll need to check the provider offers a Help to Buy ISA first, and you’ll need to ensure they accept transfers.
+You’ll need to check if the provider offers a Help to Buy ISA first, and you’ll need to ensure they accept transfers.

 Find out more about transferring into an HSBC Help to Buy ISA.